WHAT IS KOLOA KNOWN FOR?

 Koloa Zipline is Kauai’s longest zipline course, including 3 of the longest lines on the island and the half-mile Waita line.

 What sets us apart from other ziplining companies is our Kauai’s only Ground School, which teaches you the basics of ziplining before the tour, so you’ll be fully prepared before you take the leap.

 Another bonus is Koloa Zipline is the only zipline tour on Kauai to offer our custom full torso Flyin’ Kaua’ian Harness which allows you to zip upside down, backward, head first, traditional or any other position you can imagine.

 The course consists of 8 lines and lasts approximately 3.5 hours.
 Zip through the sets of Jurassic Park and Fast & Furious Presents: Hobbs & Shaw!

 Koloa Is Known For Fun Family Friendly Adventures

-Ziplining is a great activity for parents, small children and teenagers to spend time together on family vacation.
+Ziplining is a great activity for parents, small children, and teenagers to spend time together on family vacations.

 Take a break from technology and live in the moment with Koloa Zipline.
 So many of us miss out on quality time because we are all so consumed by our computers and our phones.
 Koloa Zipline launches you into the present.